Joy is a wonderful word that can be attributed to the feeling of pleasure and happiness. It is what people feel when they are in a really good mood.

 Paul’s Joy in the Lord

-Paul called this the Joy in the Faith (Philippians 1:25), or Joy in the Lord (Philippians 3:1).
-This joy he believed was derived from the Lord Jesus
+Paul called this the Joy of Faith (Philippians 1:25), or Joy in the Lord (Philippians 3:1).
+This joy he believed was derived from the Lord Jesus being with Paul through his Holy Spirit during the hard times.

 This doesn’t mean that Paul suppressed his feelings.